qwshen/spark-etl-framework/README.md

       The ${events.db.password} is the encrypted value from the encryption step.
     <br />

-- Aliases - the aliases section defines the short name for referencing various actors.
-However the alias for each actor must be global unique.
+- Aliases - the aliases section defines the shorthand name used for referencing various actors.
+However, the alias for each actor must be globally unique.
   ```yaml
   aliases:
     - name: file-reader